Turkey–United Kingdom relations: Trade

-The United Kingdom has been the strongest supporter for the Accession of Turkey to the European Union.
-The EU and Turkey are linked by a Customs Union agreement, which came in force on 31 December 1995.
-Turkey has been a candidate country to join the European Union since 1999.
-In 2010, the BBC reported Prime Minister Cameron's 'anger' at slow pace of Turkish EU negotiations.
-Boris Johnson, Prime Minister of the United Kingdom has historically been a passionate supporter of Turkey's EU aspirations.
-However, as a supporter of the United Kingdom leaving the European Union, he is arguing for Turkey - as the UK - to be outside the EU.
-As the fifth and seventeenth largest global economies (by GDP) respectively, the UK and Turkey are also the second and seventh largest European economies.

 Military

 During Theresa May's visit to Turkey in January 2017, BAE and TAI officials signed an agreement, worth about £100 million, for BAE to provide assistance in developing the TAI TFX aircraft.

 February 2021, it has been confirmed to members of the press corps, that high level talks have taken place on the possibility of selling Turkey an aircraft carrier of the UK flat top style.
 If it would be second hand, or built in Turkey with UK workers and experts, has not been confirmed.
 The state of Turkey and the United States has not been mentioned; in relation to the "F 35 Lightning" program; their build slot having been vacated as a result of relevant purchase of Russian anti-aircraft missile systems.

+On 30 April 2025, Türkiye and the United Kingdom signed the Türkiye-U.K. Defense Industry Council (TUDIC) Specification, formalizing their cooperation in the defense sector.
+The agreement was signed in London by Haluk Görgün, Defence Industry Agency (SSB); Deputy Defense Minister Musa Heybet; and Maria Eagle, the U.K. Minister for Defense Procurement and Industry.
+This move aims to institutionalize collaboration between the two nations' defense industries, addressing evolving global security challenges and shared threats.
+The meeting also included participation from Turkish and British defense companies, highlighting a mutual commitment to strengthening their strategic partnership in defense.

+In October 2025, British Prime Minister Starmer met with Turkish President Erdoğan in Ankara, where the two agreed that the UK would sell 20 Eurofighter Typhoon jets to Turkey in a deal worth up to £8 billion.
+The agreement marked Britain’s biggest fighter-jet deal for almost two decades, and Turkey’s first purchase of combat aircraft from a country other than the US.